-Score 2017 2018 CDP Water В В
+Score 2018 2019 CDP Water В B-

-The Miquel y Costas Group obtained a score of B, which is within the management range and is above the European regional average and the average for the paper and forestry industry (score of C in both cases).
+The Miquel y Costas Group obtained a score of B-, which is within the management range and is above the European regional average and the average for the paper and forestry industry.

 Finally, the main energy sources are natural gas and electricity.